wonrzrzeczny/CTF-writeups/Chaos Communication Camp 2019 CTF/Prejudiced Randomness/readme.md

 The challenge also requires us to take square roots of number modulo product of two primes.
 As stated earlier, one can find the square roots modulo ```p``` and ```q``` first, then using chinese remainder theorem combine them into square root modulo ```n```.
 There are several methods to find square roots modulo prime number:

 * As we can chose the number ```n```, the first method is to use specially prepared primes (eg. for primes of form ```4k + 3```, the solutions are actualy equal to ```s**((p + 1) / 4)```).
-* [https://en.wikipedia.org/wiki/Tonelli%E2%80%93Shanks_algorithm](Tonelli-Shanks algorithm) is probably the most popular one.
+* [Tonelli-Shanks algorithm](https://en.wikipedia.org/wiki/Tonelli%E2%80%93Shanks_algorithm) is probably the most popular one.
-* [https://en.wikipedia.org/wiki/Cipolla%27s_algorithm](Cipolla's algorithm) on the other hand is my favourite one.
+* [Cipolla's algorithm](https://en.wikipedia.org/wiki/Cipolla%27s_algorithm) on the other hand is my favourite one.
 It's so simple and elegant, yet so ingenious.
 It's also a brilliant example of how thinking outside of the box (or outside of the field in this case :) ) can sometimes solve a problem.

 The last algorithm has also another advantage: it's extremely easy to modify it to find square roots modulo prime powers (spoiler alert: this will be useful for us).